 Configure the drives and libraries in OpenVault so that TMF can use them.
-Ensure that the following steps are taken so that TMF and OpenVault counterparts match.
+The following steps ensure that the TMF and OpenVault counterparts match.

 1. Using the OpenVault configuration command, define a list of OpenVault drives and libraries.
 If you are using a version of OpenVault prior to 1.5, the configuration command is /usr/OpenVault/setup.
 For OpenVault 1.5 and later, the configuration command is /usr/sbin/ov_admin.